 - WPForms Lite

-I haven’t installed the Classic Editor since it’s eventually going to be discontinued.
+I haven’t installed the Classic Editor since it will eventually be discontinued.
 Hence, sticking with the new default Glutenberg Editor.
 The front-end theme and appearance setup are under the next section – WooCommerce setup.

 Note: These installed and active plugins are not manually configured for the best.
 I just left with whatever the default settings the plugin has offered.